Last updated August 28, 2023

 One of the most visited parks resides between Tennessee and North Carolina.
 The Great Smoky Mountains National Park, offers free access to visitors, along with plenty of hiking trails and stunning vistas.
 Plus it includes sections of the famous Appalachian Trail, too!

 It is a great beginner park for those in the southeast.
 The hike to Clingmans Dome allows you to ascend to one of the highest points on the map east of the Mississippi River.
 The short moderate hike ends with the reward of a 360-degree manmade overlook.
 I can confirm it is worth it.
-The park is within a day’s drive from Charlotte or Chattanooga and also close enough to visit the charming town of Asheville, North Carolina.
+The park is within a day’s drive from Charlotte or Chattanooga.
+It is also close enough to visit the charming town of Asheville.

 Nestled in the heart of Southern West Virginia is a hidden gem, the New River Gorge National Park and Preserve.
 Some say it is Almost Heaven.
 The rugged, whitewater New River flows northward through deep canyons and is among the oldest rivers on the continent.